SaaS Lead Generation in 2021 – Complete Guide

 Everyone and their mother (literally, their mother, even grandmothers, too) has at least one social media profile in this day and age.
 In addition to the proliferation of Facebook business pages, many companies have accounts with Twitter and LinkedIn, even Instagram and Snapchat, used for marketing their business.

-In 2016, approximately 90% of US companies are including social media marketing into their marketing strategies for lead generation.
+According to Statista, 90% of US companies were using social media for marketing purposes, as of 2017.
+It is estimated that the rate will increase to 91% in 2019.
 However, because almost every company is using social media to generate leads, it becomes a double-edged sword.
 On one hand, it is vital to have a social media presence for your company, but on the other hand, everyone else does too, making your competition just as reachable as your own company.

 The trick is not to just have a Facebook page for your company, but to be present on every social media platform.
 Some buyers like using Twitter the most, others may prefer Facebook or LinkedIn for personal use.
 Make sure that your business has a professional presence on Facebook, Twitter, Instagram, LinkedIn, Pinterest, Snapchat and MySpace (just kidding about MySpace).

-What is key for generating your B2B leads on social media is to be active.
+What is key for SaaS lead generation on social media is to be active.
 Spending the time to create a LinkedIn profile for your company, and simply letting it stand there on its lonesome, well, is simply time that you have wasted.
 You need to be active on your social media outlets, or potential leads will be instead noticing your active competitors.

-Take a look at LinkedIn, which generates over 80% of B2B leads in the sphere of social media for SaaS companies.
+Take a look at LinkedIn, which generates over 80% of B2B leads on social media.
+Moreover, 91% of executives consider LinkedIn a top platform for relevant and quality content (the same source), as well as for B2B marketing and B2B sales opportunities.
 Here are a few tips to be active on LinkedIn, and generate more leads:

 - You know how you log in and you are notified on how many people have viewed your profile?
 Click on theirs.
 They will be notified that you have noticed them.
 Interest begets interest.